 At Delaware’s Pro Day, Alleyne showed his skills to NFL scouts in attendance as the Delaware State product used this time to show off his speed.
 Alleyne’s 4.41 time for the 40 yard dash would have put him second among the running backs who ran at the NFL Combine.

 Alleyne may be from a small school from a small state but the media is starting to catch on to the DSU running back talents.

 As Fansided’s The Jetpress( New York Jets) site named him #10 in their top 20 list of Top 20 small-school prospects Jets could target.

 Here is what The Jetpress Steven Blush said about Alleyne:

 “This Tarik Cohen-ish 5’6″ All-MEAC RB/KR grades highly for his leadership, coachability, consistency, and work ethic.
 Could be what Jets thought they’d found in Trenton Cannon.”

-We think Alleyne could be a kick return specialist for a NFL team which later could lead to opportunity to join the offense for some touches.
+We think Alleyne could be a kick return specialist for an NFL team which later could lead to an opportunity to join the offense for some touches.